Steps firms can take to minimize the effect of the lack of accounting professionals

 • High turnover has led to a loss of institutional knowledge, which in turn, means routine tasks take longer as new employees ramp up

-So how long will accountants be in this situation?
+So how long will the shortage last?
 Will things settle down as the current economic woes subside?
 Well …

-Reasons the accountant shortage is likely for the long term
+Reasons the accounting talent shortage is likely long term

-As the world responds to pandemic impacts, political upheaval, and economic shifts, most industries are reckoning with people shortages.
+Due to lingering pandemic impacts, political upheaval, and economic shifts, most industries are reckoning with people shortages.
 However, there are several factors affecting the accounting industry specifically.

-Large firms and small practices are implementing a plethora of changes, including:
+Both large and small practices are implementing a plethora of changes to deal with accountant staffing issues, including:

 Spreading the work around — In the past, some of the more tedious tasks were relegated to junior accountants.
 Now, even partners are rolling up their sleeves to meet deadlines.
 While this does help to evenly distribute the workload, it also has the potential to increase burnout across the board.

-Facilitating remote work — Once firms get the proper security processes in place, they open up the option for accountants to work remotely on a broader scale.
-This not only increases the flexibility for staff to work at home or in the office, it also gives firms a chance to hire talent from outside their geographical area.
+Facilitating flexible remote work — Once the proper security processes are in place, the option for accountants to work remotely opens up on a broader scale.
+This not only increases the flexibility for staff to work at home or in the office, it also gives practices a chance to hire talent from outside their geographical area.

-Another way accounting firms and departments can combat accounting staffing shortages is by relying on technology.
-Software has a dual benefit:
+Another way accounting practices and departments can combat accounting team staffing shortages is by relying on technology, particularly automation.
+Thankfully, advances in technology help automate many of the tasks dragging down productivity and revenue.

-It can automate many of the redundant tasks accountants are required to complete for each account.
-By handling routine information and data processing, staff is freed up to work on more interesting problem-solving or revenue-generating tasks.
+This is especially true for repetitive work previously done manually, such as managing and filing sales tax returns.
+The right software can automate many of the redundant tasks accountants are required to complete for each account.
+By handling routine information and data processing through automation, staff is freed up to work on more valuable problem-solving or revenue-generating tasks.

 Takeaways from the accountant shortage

-While accounting firms, practices, and departments are already feeling the crunch of the shortage, its effects are likely to get worse before they get better.
-Unless college and university programs see increased enrollment of students en masse, companies are going to have to continue to innovate within existing teams.
+While accounting firms, practices and departments are already feeling the crunch of the shortage, its effects are likely to get worse before they get better.
+Until college and university programs see increased enrollment of students en masse, companies are going to have to continue to innovate within existing teams.

-Because the causes of the accounting staffing shortage are varied and complex, the solution must be as well.
-Reducing burnout, right-sizing compensation, and increasing job satisfaction are all necessary steps.
+Because the causes of the accountant shortage are varied and complex, the solution must be as well.
+Reducing burnout, right-sizing compensation, and increasing job satisfaction are all necessary steps to fixing the shortage of accountants, but the first and most important step often starts with getting on board with the right technology.

 Recent posts